N3WWN/vagrant_deployment_guide/README.md

 Included with some of our images (see the table above) is 9x5 email-only support from our team of Tier 4 architects and engineers.

-Please send support requests to image-support@openlogic.com including your name, email, Rocky Linux solution name and Cloud Account ID that is running this image.
+Please send support requests to image-support@openlogic.com including your name, email, AlmaLinux solution name and Cloud Account ID that is running this image.

 Silver (12x5) and Gold (24x7) support options are also available.